Room to Roam

 Visitors, using only a map and a compass, can find their way through these wooded areas using the park’s orienteering course.
 Park staff lead tours of Devil’s Icebox Boardwalk and Connor’s Cave for groups who make arrangements in advance.
 Summer bat emergence programs and other programs are offered to the public.

 Picnic sites, scattered throughout the park, offer a quiet place to enjoy lunch or rest after a day of hiking.
-A reservable picnic shelter and playground equipment make the park a great place for family gatherings.
+Two reservable picnic shelters and playground equipment make the park a great place for family gatherings.
 Primitive camping for non-profit organizations such as Scout, youth and educational groups is available by making advanced reservations.